tomas-skalicky/crypto-bot/README.md

 were not closed right away).

-1. Reports **orders closed** in the last 72 hours on the given trading platform to the user so that the user has a overview how the last placed orders were executed.
+1. Reports **orders closed** in the last 72 hours on the given trading platform to the user so that the user has an overview how the last placed orders were executed.

 # Features

 ## Supported trading platforms

 [Kraken](https://www.kraken.com/).
-Id of the trading platform is passed to the bot as an argument.
+ID of the trading platform is passed to the bot as an argument.
 See input parameters.

 ## Supported reporting tools